vxpm/cubenotes/src/dsp-interface.md

 #### DSP Mailbox (`0x0C00_5000`, 4 bytes)

-This mailbox is used to send data from the CPU to the DSP.
-High part is always written first, which probably means a transfer only starts when the both parts are written to (otherwise the DSP could read partial data).
+Mailbox used to send data from the CPU to the DSP.
+High part is always written first, which probably means a transfer only starts when both parts are written to (otherwise the DSP could read partial data).

 | Bits  | Name   | Description                         |
 | ----- | ------ | ----------------------------------- |